Franklin F. Kuo

-Franklin F. Kuo (born April 22, 1934) was a professor in many universities — Polytechnic Institute of Brooklyn, University of Hawaii, Stanford University, Jiao Tong University and University of Mannheim.
-He is the author of 8 books in network theory and on computer network communications.
+Franklin F. Kuo (April 22, 1934 – April 14, 2026) was an American computer scientist who was a professor in many universities – Polytechnic Institute of Brooklyn, University of Hawaiʻi, Stanford University, Jiao Tong University and University of Mannheim.
+He was the author of 8 books in network theory and on computer network communications.
 For over 40 years, he was a university professor, a research engineer, a US Defense Department manager, an Internet advisor in China, and an entrepreneur in Silicon Valley and China.
-He was best known as the co-developer to ALOHANET, along with Norman Abramson, at the University of Hawaii, 1969–1972.
+He was best known as the co-developer to ALOHANET, along with Norman Abramson, at the University of Hawaiʻi, 1969–1972.

-Early life
+Early life and education

-Kuo was born in Wuhan, China on April 22, 1934.
+Kuo was born in Wuhan, China, on April 22, 1934.
 He arrived in the US in 1950 and finished high school in 1951 in New York City.

-Education

 Kuo completed his BS, MS and PhD in electrical engineering from the University of Illinois Urbana-Champaign.
 His PhD advisor was Mac Van Valkenburg.

 Career

-University Professor
+University professor

 After earning his PhD, his first job was as assistant professor at the Polytechnic Institute of Brooklyn, where he taught undergraduate and graduate courses and worked part-time at Bell Labs in Murray Hill, NJ.
-In 1960, Dr. Kuo joined Bell Labs full time to concentrate on research.
-He worked at Bell Labs for six years and then went to work at the University of Hawaii as a full professor of electrical engineering.
+In 1960, Kuo joined Bell Labs full time to concentrate on research.
+He worked at Bell Labs for six years and then went to work at the University of Hawaiʻi as a full professor of electrical engineering.
 During the period 1968–1971, he and his colleague, Norman Abramson created ALOHANET, which used a new random-access protocol to implement the first wireless networks in the early Internet.
 Today the random-access protocol is used in all forms of wireless communications, including Ethernet, iPhones, Wi-Fi, and Satellite Networks.
 In 1971, ALOHAnet was awarded an IEEE Milestone designation.

-Dr. Kuo also did important work at the University Hawaii as the first director of the COSINE Committee.
+Kuo also did important work at the University Hawaiʻi as the first director of the COSINE Committee.
 It was funded by the National Science Foundation to spearhead the introduction of computer engineering into the electrical engineering curriculum.
 The COSINE Committee, formed in 1966, recommended that electrical engineering departments develop computer engineering courses.
 Evidence from three surveys taken by COSINE showed the rapid growth of computer engineering since the formation of the COSINE Committee.
 Today, most of the former EE departments are called Electrical and Computer Engineering departments.

-In 1982, Dr. Kuo left Hawaii to join SRI International in Menlo Park, CA. At the same time, he became a consulting professor in the Stanford University Electrical Engineering department.
-In the next 16 years, Dr. Kuo was a visiting professor at 3 Chinese universities and the University of Mannheim in Germany in 1996.
+In 1982, Kuo left Hawaii to join SRI International in Menlo Park, California.
+At the same time, he became a consulting professor in the Stanford University Electrical Engineering department.
+In the next 16 years, Kuo was a visiting professor at 3 Chinese universities and the University of Mannheim in Germany in 1996.